Dekrate/sii/TASK.md

 1. A promo code is a text with 3-24 alphanumeric case-sensitive characters which must not contain whitespaces and must be unique.
 2. Each promo code:
    1. should have an expiration date
-   2. should have a discount amount and currency - the application should not be limited to only one currency
+   2. should have a discount amount and currencyEnum - the application should not be limited to only one currencyEnum
    3. should have a maximal number of allowed usages
    4. can be applied to any product
 3. Logic for calculating the discount price: